bizbudding/wampum-popups/README.md

 # Slim Popups
-A lightweight developer-based popups plugin utilizing on oiubounce.
+A lightweight developer-based popups plugin utilizing [oiubounce](https://github.com/carlsednaoui/ouibounce).
 * Use a simple function to create 1 or more popups (or slideups) throughout your website
 * Various options allow fine-tuning
 * Content template system allows clean and efficient loading of popup content

 ![Slim Popups modal example](assets/slim-popups-modal.png)